You Can Now Take an Uber Helicopter to JFK in 8 Minutes

 Uber is not the first to bring this service to NYC, however — and it's not the cheapest.

-Starting this summer, some NYC Uber riders will be able to call a helicopter to John F. Kennedy International Airport via the ride-share app.
+All New York City Uber customers can now take a helicopter from downtown Manhattan to John F. Kennedy International Airport via the ride-share app.

-According to Bloomberg, Uber will begin testing a helicopter shuttle service between downtown Manhattan and JFK Airport on July 9.
-The average ride will cost between $200 and $250 per person depending on demand and will take about eight minutes.
+According to Bloomberg, Uber began testing a helicopter shuttle service between downtown Manhattan and JFK Airport on July 9.
+The average ride will cost between $200 and $225 per person depending on demand and will take about eight minutes from lift off to touch down.
+This fee includes an Uber ride to the downtown helipad, the brief flight to JFK, and another Uber ride to your JFK terminal.

 The drive from downtown Manhattan to the airport can take about an hour, sometimes closer to two, depending on traffic conditions.
 According to Uber, the service should cut travel time down to a half-hour, including ground transfers.